keystonejs/generator-keystone/README.md

 ### Install MongoDB

 If you're on a mac, the easiest way to install MongoDB is to use the [homebrew package manager for OS X](http://brew.sh/).
-Follow the instructions at the bottom of their homepage to install it.

-*HINT: Install homebrew by running this in your terminal:*
+To install it, run this in your terminal:

 ````
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"